 - Only the chairman, or a second chosen by the chairman, can sin bin a manager

-- If a manager is sin binned they cannot bid on any players for 10 minutes
+- If a manager is sin binned they cannot bid on any players until the next pub

 - If a manager spots someone committing a sin bin offence they can bring this to the attention of the chairman, but must do so in a polite manner